UniCourt/DataEngineering-Workshop4/docs/workshop4_home_work.md

-A PR should be given to the following:
+A PR should be given to do the following:

 - Setting up celery to extract articles using the  date range extractor/ Incremental extractor.
 - RabbitMQ should be used to read a task from the queue.